Does your car have an alarm?

-While some people might point to the decline in car crime as proof that alarms are no longer as important as they once were, the opposite is true: improved car alarms and security systems have helped a huge amount in preventing car crime.
+While some people might point to the increase in car crime as proof that alarms are no longer as important as they once were, the opposite is true: improved car alarms and security systems have helped a huge amount in preventing car crime and reducing insurance costs.

 In this guide, we’ll look at how car alarms work and the technology that they use to keep your vehicle safe.
 Read on to learn more about the technology that goes into a modern car alarm.